Child & Family Services

 The FIT program is funded by the Washington State Juvenile Rehabilitation Administration (JRA) to provide intensive, integrated, individual and family services to juvenile offenders with mental health and chemical dependency issues coming from institutions back to the community.

 The WDT program provides intensive wraparound services to families whose youth are involved in multiple systems.
 Systems can include special education, courts and probation, child welfare, foster care, chemical dependency providers and others.
 The wraparound team facilitates coordination among systems to help families support their youth.

-If you need assistance with this process, please contact Wraparound Coach Leann Spokus at 206-619-5451 or at firstname.lastname@example.org.
+If you need assistance with this process, please contact Wraparound Coach Leann Spokus by phone 206-619-5451 or email firstname.lastname@example.org.